background 8

 1. Strapi

-A popular headless CMS that offers a lot of possibilities.
+This popular headless CMS offers a lot of possibilities.
 It has the advantage of a very user–friendly interface, making all the content entry steps easy to follow even for less experienced users.
-Strapi is written 100 per cent in JavaScript and uses Node.js.
+Strapi is written 100 percent in JavaScript and uses Node.js.

 Image